 Within a region, performance isn’t affected by the number of VCNs.
 When you peer VCNs in different regions, consider latency.
 When you use spokes connected through VPN Connect or FastConnect, the throughput of the connection is an additional factor.

 Except for the instances, the remaining components have no redundancy requirements.

-VPN Connect and FastConnect components are redundant.
-However, to take full advantage of and increase the redundancy, multiple internet connections (preferably from different providers) are necessary.
+The VPN Connect and FastConnect components are redundant.
+For further redundancy, use multiple connections, preferably from different providers.